 Coming in late summer, the water wasn’t actually that cold!
 It took a second to get used to the temperature, but after that, the water actually felt nicer that the morning breeze.

-There are other great lakes to swim in at Glacier – like this epic spot on St Mary Lake, an a polar-bear plunge at Iceberg Lake – but we think Bowman takes the gold medal for water temperature as well as gorgeous views.
+There are other great Glacier National Park swimming spots – like this epic spot on St Mary Lake, and a polar bear plunge at Iceberg Lake – but we think Bowman takes the gold medal for water temperature as well as gorgeous views.

 There are pit toilets nearby, so you can change into dry clothes on the way back to the main part of Glacier National Park.

 Ready for more adventures in Montana?
 Check Out Our 1-Week Glacier National Park Itinerary!

 Essential Items For a Morning Swim at Bowman Lake